-Call 1 888 489-7352 toll-free from anywhere in Canada and the United States and follow the instructions.
+Call 1 888 489-7352 toll-free from anywhere in Canada and the United States and an agent will help you vote online.
 You will need the control number appearing on your form of proxy.

 3- Complete the proxy form and sent it by mail, fax or email